WithLithum/ArrestManagerPlus/README.md

 # Arrest Manager+

-> ⚠️**RelaperCrystal: Update June 23, 2021**
->
-> I'm moving GitHub repositories over to Azure DevOps.
-See my new workspace here: https://dev.azure.com/RelaperDev
-> <br /> This repository is getting archived.

-This is RelaperCrystal's fork of the original Arrest Manager project after the project itself was left alone for nearly two years.
+This is WithLithum's fork of the original Arrest Manager project after the project itself was on hiatus for nearly two years.

 **To be clear, this name is temponary.
 The code is no longer related to arrest - More Jail Points and Prisoner Transporter features has been removed.
 I plans to rename the project.**